samstarling/blog.lawrencejones.dev/_posts/2020-09-25-service-registry.md

 }
 ```

-And just like that, we express our GCP permissions using the same data-source
+And just like that, we express our GCP permissions using the same data source
 that powers our Kubernetes RBAC, traced back to the service definition in our
 cannonical registry.